 It is our hope that this report is merely the beginning of a much more ambitious project to be taken up by the McCarthy Center which will provide many more profiles of professors in the months and years to come.

 Lo, Kevin D.; Fuentes, Emma; Holler, David; Iglesias, Tim; Katz, Susan Roberta; Moore, Star; Ong-Flaherty, Chenit; Parlamis, Jennifer D.; Pauly-O’Neill, Susan; De Natale, Mary Lou; Selix, Nancy; Maniates, Helen; Geevargis, Nira; Vu, Monalisa; Dibble, Rebekah; Maier, Thomas A.; Brahinsky, Rachel; Dowling, Amie; Wachtel, Seth; Knafelc, Kara; and Sears, Stephanie, "Profiles in Community-Engaged Learning" (2015).
-McCarthy Center Faculty Publications.
-Paper 12.
+McCarthy Center Faculty and Staff Scholarship.
+12.